inbravo/travel/june-2019/README.md

 	* Validity of the inner line permit, is 1 week for Indians and 1 week for foreigners
 	* You need to mention all places enroute so that you are not sent back from any post

-## Key things to remember
+## Remember
 * Prepaid connections don't work in J&K. Best is BSNL postpaid
 * Avoid crossing Manali-Rohtang-Koksar on Tuesday, its closed for maintenance
-* Heavy rains during July to August.
-Plan accordingly
+* Heavy rains during July to August
-* Stay prepared for Acute Mountain Sickness (AMS), its symptoms are headache, dizziness, fever or vomiting
+* Acute Mountain Sickness (AMS) symptoms are headache, dizziness, fever or vomiting

 ### References
 * [Ladakh Planner by DK Pundit from Ladakh Return forum on Facebook](dk-pandit-guidance.md)